 I talked with Ginger about how someone could prepare themselves for pregnancy during the COVID-19 pandemic.
-She said that a whole body approach is super important – whether you are trying to get pregnant or even just get through the pandemic.
+She said that a whole body approach is super important – whether you are trying to get pregnant or even just get through the pandemic with a regular Women’s Health Exam.
 Here are some of the tips she gave:

 1 – Pay attention to your dialogue.
 It’s especially important to pay attention to your dialogue at this time and catch yourself if you’re going into a negative spiral.
 Catching yourself and bringing awareness to it is a big component to helping decrease stress and helping you make good choices about food.

 2 – Get enough sleep.
 Sleep plays a big factor in staying healthy, whether you’re trying to get pregnant or not.
 Anything less than 6 or 7 hours of sleep makes it more likely that you’ll eat more carbs.
 With too little sleep, your body is likely to produce the stress-response hormone, which causes a fight or flight response.
 When our cortisol levels go up, we crave carbs.
 This can happen whether you are stressed or lacking in sleep.